 Try to keep yourself testing in the higher levels for at least 7-10 days, at that point tumors should begin to break down.
 That 7-10 days begins after your ketones reach the high levels, not at the start of the low-carb diet, and then you must keep yourself in ketosis and continue on with the diet until all of the cancer is gone.
 You should continue to follow a low carbohydrate maintenance diet to prevent it from coming back.
 You cannot go back to your old eating habits after having cancer.

 Using a ketogenic diet for brain cancer

 The ketogenic diet is said to be a very effective diet for those with brain cancer.
-This is because the brain lacks the ability to store its fuel therefore it requires a continuous supply of glucose for nourishment.
-The brain will utilize glucose almost exclusively and it will do so for 24 hours everyday.
-It is virtually impossible to stop that supply of glucose to the brain, the only exceptions will be during periods of prolonged starvation or when there is a shortage of glucose for some other reason (think ketogenic diet here).
-It is during those times that the brain must depend on ketone bodies for its fuel.
+This is because the brain lacks the ability to store its fuel, therefore it requires a continuous supply of glucose for its nourishment.
+The brain will utilize this glucose almost exclusively, and it will do so for 24 hours of every day.
+It is virtually impossible to stop that supply of glucose to the brain.
+The only exceptions will be during periods of prolonged starvation, or when there is a shortage of glucose for some other reason (think ketogenic diet here).
+It is during those times that the brain must depend on ketone bodies as an alternative fuel source.

 The blood-brain barrier is a protective sheath that separates the brain from the rest of the body’s blood supply in order to protect the brain from exposure to various toxins.
 This barrier works so well that essential nutrients like essential fatty acids are not allowed to cross the blood-brain barrier either.
 But there is one type of healthy fat that is able to cross this barrier to provide nourishment and fuel to the brain, and it is medium chain triglycerides (or MCTs).
 MTC’s can be used to provide an alternative fuel source (ketones) for the brain, and as discussed earlier, cancer cells (with their damaged mitochondria) cannot use ketones, therefore they will starve.